dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 };
 ```
-- `get_cat_fact` is an update call.
+- `get_icp_usd_exchange()` is an update call.
 All methods that make HTTPS outcalls must be update calls because they go through consensus, even if the HTTPS outcalls is a GET.
 -  The code above adds `17_000_000_000` cycles.
 This is typically is enough for GET requests, but this may need to change depending on your use case.
 - Code above imports `Types.mo` to separate the custom types from the actor file (as a best practice).